 - Uneasy Riders.
 They say you never forget how to ride a bike.
 But knowing how to keep your balance on two wheels and handling a bike skillfully on McAllen city streets are two different things.
 Many spur-of-the-moment bike riders find that their skills are rusty, to say the least.
 Inexperienced riders may not know the rules of riding alongside cars or may get spooked by traffic whizzing past, causing them to make mistakes that may put the rider or others in danger.

-Riding a bicycle in downtown traffic is not the same as tooling around a suburban neighborhood, park or college campus.
+Riding a bicycle in downtown traffic is not the same as tooling around a suburban neighborhood, park, or college campus.

 - Bike Breakdowns.
 The mechanical failure of the bicycle itself is often an issue in a bicycle accident.
-While we know of no such accident with a McAllen BCycle bike, there are numerous reports about destruction and theft of rental bikes.
+While we know of no such accident with a McAllen BCycle bike, there are numerous reports about the destruction and theft of rental bikes.
 Returned rental bikes should be inspected after each ride to be sure they don’t need servicing before another rider hops on it and pedals off into downtown traffic.

 It’s always a good idea to inspect your bike before a ride to make sure it’s in good working order.